 - How do you imagine a typical day in work as a counselor?

-- What is the role of the school counselor in relation to teachers, parents, administrators and other counselors?
+- What is the role of the student counselor in relation to teachers, parents, administrators and other counselors?

 - How would you work with children from orphanage?